AdrenaDEX/perpetuals/SYNTHETICS.md

 Reference implementation of the perpetuals exchange that can be found [here](https://github.com/solana-labs/perpetuals) supports synthetic assets and can be used to launch a Forex marketplace.
 It supports both, spot and leveraged trading.
 Follow the Quick start guide to build, deploy, and initialize the exchange.

-## Initializing Forex markets

-The primary distinction between real and synthetic assets lies in the way token custodies are set up.
-If upon creation `-v` (is_virtual) flag is specified, it enables a special (synthetic asset) mode for the custody.
-In this mode, deposits, withdrawals, or swaps are not permitted for such custody, and both long and short positions will require stablecoin collateral.
-This mode also relies on stablecoin reserves to cover potential profit payoffs and collect borrow interest.
-A custody can't be a stablecoin and virtual custody simultaneously, so in token pairs like EUR/USD, quote token should be a real stablecoin/collateral custody, for e.g. USDC.
-There could be multiple stablecoins custodies backing positions in the single base currency.
-The decision of which one to utilize for a particular trade rests with the front end or the trader.

-Token custodies need to be initialized for every collateral or trading token.
-These custodies could be part of a single market (pool) or several markets.
-If all custodies are incorporated into a single pool, liquidity is shared among all currency pairs, providing benefits for traders.
-However, liquidity providers, who bear the profit and loss impact of traders for the market they supply liquidity to, may opt to limit their risk exposure to a single currency pair.
-In such scenarios, separate markets are considered more favorable.

 ## Supplying Oracle prices

 Both spot and perpetual trades are executed based on oracle prices, ensuring a consistent execution price for traders, irrespective of their trade size.
 For synthetic assets to function properly, an oracle price needs to be obtained either from a service like Pyth, or custom price data must be provided by the protocol itself.
 For the latter scenario, the oracle type in the custody configuration needs to be set to `custom`, and the latest price and Exponential Moving Average (EMA) price of the asset should be updated as regularly as possible through the `setCustomOraclePrice` instruction.